I quit my suit-and-tie marketing job at age 27 to pursue the only thing I’d ever really cared about, which was playing music.

 2. Health insurance is expensive!

-Separate from all of the current debate surrounding the pros and cons of the Affordable Care Act here in America, health insurance is just expensive, and becomes more so every year.
+Separate from what your feelings might be on the Affordable Care Act (aka Obamacare) here in America, health insurance is just expensive, and becomes more so every year.
 Plan for that.

 3. I can write off all my clothes